Options for Financial Managers

 - The outside investment manager and/or the manager’s firm will be subject to oversight by the foundation’s Finance and Investment Committee;

-- The foundation, at its sole discretion, may terminate the relationship with the outside investment manager and/or the manager’s firm immediately upon written notice based on noncompliance with the investment management agreement or the foundation’s investment policy statement;
+- The community foundation, at its sole discretion, may terminate the relationship with the outside investment manager and/or the manager’s firm immediately upon written notice based on noncompliance with the investment management agreement or the foundation’s investment policy statement;

-- Upon the death of the underlying donor(s), the foundation will evaluate whether to maintain the outside investment management relationship based upon relative past performance, administration and other relevant factors.
+- Upon the death of the underlying donor(s), the community foundation will evaluate whether to maintain the outside investment management relationship based upon relative past performance, administration and other relevant factors.

 - Asset Allocation and Portfolio Management: The outside investment manager and/or the manager’s firm must have experience overseeing the investment of assets in various asset classes and across various investment styles.
 The manager and/or the manager’s firm must support the foundation’s commitment to comply with the Uniform Prudent Management of Institutional Fund Act (UPMIFA) and the Uniform Prudent Investor Act (UPIA) as applicable and/or any other applicable federal or state law.
-The foundation will provide the investment manager with the foundation’s investment policy statement as guidance relative to the long-term asset allocation model and appropriate performance benchmarks.
+The community foundation will provide the investment manager with the investment policy statement as guidance relative to the long-term asset allocation model and appropriate performance benchmarks.

 - Fees: All investment management fees must be clearly disclosed, and the outside investment manager and/or the manager’s firm must offer fair market, competitive pricing with the application of any discounts the investment manager and/or the manager’s firm would offer any client with a similar size account and relationship.

-When a donor or fund representative requests that an outside investment manager be considered for engagement by the foundation, the staff will collect the background information and any additional materials needed to prepare a recommendation to the foundation’s Finance and Investment Committee.
+When a donor or fund representative requests that an outside investment manager be considered for engagement by the community foundation, the staff will collect the background information and any additional materials needed to prepare a recommendation to the foundation’s Finance and Investment Committee.
 The staff recommendation and related background materials will be provided to the committee in advance of a regular committee meeting where the recommendation has been incorporated into the corresponding meeting agenda.
 The proposed outside investment manager and/or representatives of the investment manager’s firm may be asked to make a presentation at the committee meeting in addition to providing the requested background material.